William R. Richardson (Medal of Honor)

-William R. Richardson (1842 – October 24, 1873) was an American soldier who fought for the Union Army during the American Civil War.
-He received the Medal of Honor for valor.
+William R. Richardson (1842 – October 24, 1873) was an American soldier who fought for the Union Army during the American Civil War and received the Medal of Honor for his valor.

 Biography

-Reeder received the Medal of Honor in April 7, 1866 for his actions at the Battle of Sayler's Creek during the Third Battle of Petersburg on April 6, 1865 while with Company A of the 2nd Ohio Cavalry.
+Richardson received the Medal of Honor on April 7, 1866, for his actions at the Battle of Sayler's Creek during the Third Battle of Petersburg on April 6, 1865, while with Company A of the 2nd Ohio Cavalry.